 In high school Kinseth recalled being a junior varsity wrestler as a sophomore until the varsity wrestler was injured.
-"I got beat a lot that year and then my junior year I lost tow or three times.
-My senior year I was unbeaten," he recalled.
+“I got beat a lot that year and then my junior year I lost two or three times.
+My senior year I was unbeaten,” he recalled.

 Lessons learned from wrestling have been converted into a successful business career for Kinseth.
 He pointed out that he learned that hard work and perseverance leads to success.
 “Every time I’ve worked hard I’ve been successful, that’s helped me develop confidence,” he said.

 Kinseth currently own Kinseth Hospitality Companies that owns and operates 33 hotels and 15 restaurants in eight states.